kuz-z-zma/paradigm/README.md

 Since I’ve updated this theme to fix usage of depreciated functions and added several new features, I’ve decided to make it available to others.

 New additions include: more flexibility for displaying content.

+version 1.2:

+ - Replaced depreciated functions
+ - Fixed typos
+ - Fixed pagination on Gallery page
+ - Meta tags: using Image Title for description tag, if no extended image description is available.
+ - Removed defunct services from options: Add This, Google+
+ - Added support for plugins: Featured Images, Image Markup Fields
+ - Option to use logo or text for site title
+ - Displaying Popular Tags in sidebar
+ - Updated to use Google Analytics GA4